What is a Foil Character?

 Romeo and Juliet

-Retaining his title as King of the Foil, it's William Shakespeare.
-In his hit play Romeo and Juliet, he throws Romeo's BFF Mercutio into the mix as a spicy foil for Romeo himself.
+Retaining his title as King of the Foil, Shakespeare once again demonstrates his expertise in the classic example of Romeo and Juliet.
+He introduces Romeo's best friend, Mercutio, as a dynamic foil character for Romeo himself.

 Sherlock Holmes

-In another case of positioning best friends as foils, Sir Arthur Conan Doyle uses Sherlock Holmes' loyal sidekick Dr. John Watson as a secondary character to draw even more attention to the world's finest detective.
+In another case of positioning best friends as character foils, Sir Arthur Conan Doyle uses Sherlock Holmes' loyal sidekick Dr. John Watson as a supporting character to draw even more attention to the world's finest detective, Sherlock Holmes.

 Wuthering Heights

-Most foil definitions usually talk about foil characters.
-But Emily Brontë tears up the rulebook in Wuthering Heights, using an object as a foil rather than a character.
+Most foil definitions usually talk about foil characters in which two characters are shown in contract each other.
+But Emily Brontë tears up the rulebook in Wuthering Heights, using an object as a literary foil rather than a character.
 Wild!

 Storytellers foil over themselves to use Boords